Mummies (2023 film): Release

 Mummies was scheduled to be released in 2021 under the name Moomios as part of a partnership between Atresmedia Cine and Warner Bros.
 España.
 However, it was later delayed to 2023 after two years of extended production and was changed to its current name.
 The first trailer was released on October 31, 2022.
 The film was released in Spain and in selected theatres in the United States by Warner Bros.
 Pictures on February 24, 2023.
 The film was first released in international territories, beginning with Australia, on January 5, 2023.
-The film will later be released in the UK and Ireland on March 31, 2023 and HBO Max.
-The soundtrack was released Digital by WaterTower Music on February 24, 2023 on streaming services including Apple Music, Spotify, and Pandora.
+The film later released in the UK and Ireland on March 31, 2023.
+The soundtrack was released Digital by WaterTower Music on February 24, 2023, on streaming services including Apple Music, Spotify, and Pandora.

 Reception

-On review aggregation website Rotten Tomatoes, the film has an approval rating of 70% based on 10 reviews with an average rating of 6/10.
+On review aggregation website Rotten Tomatoes, the film holds an approval rating of 53% based on 19 reviews, with an average rating of 5.00/10.